nair0lf32/portfolio/README.md

 - [those icons](https://devicon.dev/)
 - [those guys](https://animate.style/)

+# TODO:
+- Look into lazy loading or precache for the images

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).